impallari/AlphabetMagic/README.md

 ![](https://github.com/impallari/AlphabetMagic/blob/main/Experiment%20004%20-%20Make%20Me%20Boring/Speedball/00069-501794999-alphabetMagicB.png?raw=true)

 ### Experiment 5 to 13 and more...
-I have stopped updating this, and I'am posting all the new experiment at the [TypeDrawers forum](https://typedrawers.com/discussion/4665/alphabetmagic-my-first-ai-experiment).
+I have stopped updating this readme.md file, now I'am posting and discussing all the new experiment at the [TypeDrawers forum](https://typedrawers.com/discussion/4665/alphabetmagic-my-first-ai-experiment).
 See you there!

 Cheers!
 Pablo Impallari